 To achieve coordinated planning efforts, GMA further requires that counties and cities develop a set of framework policies to guide development of each jurisdiction's comprehensive plan.
 On August 10, 1992, the Board of County Commissioners adopted the original Kitsap CPPs, which defined the countywide vision and established the parameters from which the comprehensive plans of Kitsap County and its cities were developed.
-Seven agencies participated in development of the CPPs through the Kitsap Regional Coordinating Council: the Cities of Bainbridge Island, Port Orchard, Bremerton and Poulsbo, the Port Gamble/S'kallam Tribe and Suquamish Tribe, and Kitsap County.
+Nine agencies participated in development of the CPPs through the Kitsap Regional Coordinating Council: the Cities of Bainbridge Island,

+Port Orchard, Bremerton and Poulsbo, the Port Gamble/S'Kallam Tribe and Suquamish Tribe, Port of Bremerton, Naval Base Kitsap and Kitsap County.
 The CPPs have been amended periodically to reflect the coordinated interests of participating governments.
-The most recent amendment was adopted by Kitsap County in November 2004 and provides for population distribution through 2025.
+The most recent amendment was adopted by Kitsap County in 2011 and provides for population distribution through 2025.